 Violin and Viola

-Rachel has been a tenured member of the Madison Symphony Orchestra since 2007 and plays regularly with the Wisconsin Chamber Orchestra, the South Florida Symphony Orchestra, the Lacrosse Symphony Orchestra and the Dubuque Symphony Orchestra where she previously served as Principal 2nd Violin.
-She is also featured regularly on WPR’s ‘Midday’.
+Violinist/Violist Rachel Hauser has been a tenured member of the Madison Symphony Orchestra since 2007.
+She also plays with the Wisconsin Chamber Orchestra, the South Florida Symphony Orchestra, the Lacrosse Symphony Orchestra and the Dubuque Symphony Orchestra where she previously served as Principal 2nd Violin.

-Rachel served as a member of the Graduate string quartet in residence at the University of Wisconsin Madison from 2009-2011 and performed often with the Madison Symphony Orchestra’s acclaimed HeartStrings quartet.
-From 2002-2006 she attended the Fontainebleau Schools in France earning awards for excellence in chamber music.
-As part of that experience she was featured in faculty recitals with members of the Netherlands Chamber Orchestra and violinist, Lucie Robert.
+As a student, Ms. Hauser served as a member of the Graduate string quartet in residence at the University of Wisconsin Madison from 2009-2011 and performed regularly with the Madison Symphony Orchestra’s HeartStrings quartet offering music therapy informed concerts to individuals with special needs and long-term illnesses.
+From 2002-2006 she attended the Fontainebleau Schools in France performing on faculty recitals and earning awards for excellence in chamber music.

 Rachel is an alumna of the New England Conservatory of Music in Boston, the Utrecht Conservatory of Music in the Netherlands, and The University of Wisconsin-Madison; Her primary teachers include David Perry, Masuko Ushioda, Richard Wolfe and Louise Behrend.